Roadside Agility Exercises

 In State v.
 Leifert, 247 So.2d 18 (Fla.
 2d DCA 1971), the court was clear in its holding that consent is immaterial in the context of FSEs if the officer had “sufficient cause” to believe that the Defendant had committed a crime in the operation of a motor vehicle.

-In this context, the term “sufficient cause” equates with “probable cause for arrest.”
+In this context, some courts have equated “sufficient cause” with “probable cause for arrest.”
 So if the officer did not have probable cause to arrest the Defendant for DUI at the time he requested the Defendant to submit to FSEs, then any failure to comply with that demand is not admissible at trial.
 And if the Defendant did participate in the field sobriety exercises, in order for the results of the Defendant’s performance on the FSEs to be admissible at trial, the State has the burden of demonstrating that the Defendant freely and voluntarily submitted to FSEs.

 In many of these cases, the defense attorney will file a motion to suppress any evidence of the result of the FSEs when the Defendant’s submission to field sobriety exercises was not the product of free and voluntary choice, but rather, compliance with law enforcement directives.
 In those cases, the defense attorney will ask the court to exclude from trial any mention of the field sobriety exercises.